-Mariel’s practice encompasses all types of civil litigation at both the trial and appellate levels, including complex business litigation, intellectual property disputes and antitrust and unfair competition cases.
-She has particular experience in trademark and false advertising matters.
-Recognized by Super Lawyers as a “Rising Star” among Washington, D.C. lawyers in 2014 and 2015, Mariel has represented clients in federal and state courts, arbitration tribunals, and administrative proceedings, including before the Federal Trade Commission and the Trademark Trial and Appeal Board.
+Mariel’s practice encompasses all types of civil litigation at both the trial and appellate levels, including complex business litigation, antitrust and unfair competition cases, and intellectual property disputes (with an emphasis on trademark and false advertising matters).
+Recognized by Super Lawyers as a “Rising Star” among Washington, D.C. lawyers in 2014, 2015, and 2016, Mariel has represented clients in federal and state courts, arbitration tribunals, and administrative proceedings, including before the Federal Trade Commission and the Trademark Trial and Appeal Board.
 She also has experience arguing in federal appeals court.
 In addition to her active litigation practice, Mariel counsels clients on a range of issues including pre-litigation strategy and dispute resolution, advertising compliance, brand protection strategies, and social media matters.

-Mariel has an active and varied pro bono practice, representing clients in matters ranging from criminal appeals to First Amendment challenges.
+Mariel has a significant and varied pro bono practice, representing clients in matters ranging from criminal appeals to First Amendment challenges.